comp110-lytle/comp110/site/resources/syllabus.md

 ## Quiz Absence Policy

 The quizzes will be held during the section you are registered for and are synchronous, in-person for both sections 001 and 002.

-These dates, and the final exam date, are required synchronous dates for section 001.
+If you are a part of an organization whose authorized university absences will conflict with two or more of the key dates of quizzes, you should plan on taking COMP110 in a future semester when these unfortunate, but important, conflicts will not arise.

 You may be absent for up to one quiz.
-To request absence from a quiz or schedule a makeup, you should submit this form before your absence: <https://airtable.com/appLAcrgEhUfhwgpH/shruYh38o4Dgjql7i>.
-Quiz makeup dates/times can be found above.
-(If you are taking your quiz makeup in the testing center, please email <comp110help@gmail.com> to let us know so we can figure out a date for your makeup!)
+To request absence from a quiz, you should submit this form before your absence: <>.

-To ensure these assessments are fair for all students enrolled in COMP110 this term, we do can only offer quiz makeups for university approved absences.
-Merely being absent from a quiz that does not qualify for a makeup, the quiz’s 10% credit will simply not be drawn down from your final exam score’s weight.
-As such, this is not a penalty; your mastery of this quiz’ material will be assessed on the cumulative final exam.
+To ensure these assessments are fair for all students enrolled in COMP110 this term, and to return graded quizzes as quickly as possible, we do not offer quiz makeups for credit for any reason.
+By being absent from a quiz, the quiz’s 6% credit will simply not be drawn down from your final exam score’s weight.
+As such, this is not a penalty, it simply means your mastery of this quiz’s material will be assessed on the cumulative final exam.

 We can offer everyone absent from a quiz the same learning experience of sitting for the quiz at some later date and receiving feedback on it, but a quiz taken in this fashion is not for credit and will not count toward nor against your mastery grade to ensure fairness to all students.

 ## Course Passage Policy

 In order to pass COMP110, you must:

 * Have a passing grade given the rubric of weights above and grading scale below,
-* Take at least 3 quizzes,
+* Take at least 4 quizzes,
-* Score greater than 40% on the final exam.
+* Score greater than 50% on the final exam.

 ## Honor Code and Collaboration Policy